hyurl/async-stream-iterator/README.md

         // TODO...

         if (/* goes well */) {
-            // Explicitly close the iterator and `preprocessor.onEnd` is bound
+            // Explicitly close the iterator and `preprocessors.onEnd` is bound
             // to close the EventSource instance, the request will be closed as
             // well.
             iterator.close();